sanamedio/log-of-learning/notes-19-oct-2018.md

 ### 26 - Performance optimization - coroutine - and dangers

- - Go lower level API
+ - Go to lower level API and yeild from there
- - Go to c extensions
+ - Write a C extension and yield from there
  - do .send() also in C
  - ref : http://www.dabeaz.com/coroutines/Coroutines.pdf( page 35/ slide 70 )